 If, after the end of a six-month progress plan, WISR faculty do not believe that it is realistic that the student can complete the program within the normally expected maximum time period of six years, then the faculty will recommend that the student be disenrolled.
 The student may appeal this decision to WISR’s Board of Trustees.

 If the student is disenrolled, they will be given one opportunity, after a period of at least six months, to re-apply for admission, if they can make the case that their circumstances and/or ability to complete the program have improved.
 If re-admitted, they will be given one six-month period to demonstrate good progress, and they must continue to demonstrate good progress in each subsequent six-month period.
 If faculty do not believe that a student is likely to finish within the maximum time allowed for that particular degree program.

-The MS programs, other than the MS program leading to the MFT license, generally take intensely engaged students at least two years.
+The MS program in Education and Community Leadership generally takes intensely engaged students at least two years.
 Many students choose to take longer, and a few complete the program in as little as 15 to 18 months.
-Normally, students are expected to complete the MS in Education and the MS in Community Leadership and Justice in five years or less.
+Normally, students are expected to complete either program track for the MS in Education and Community Leadership in five years or less.
 The faculty review process discussed above applies to all degree programs, based on the normally expected maximum length of time to complete each program.